 Alex attended the University of California at San Diego, and received his J.D. from the George Washington University Law School, where he was a member of the GW Law Review and a member of the National Moot Court Team.
 Alex is resident in the District of Columbia office, and is a member of the District of Columbia and California bars.

-(*Alex’s practice is limited to matters of federal law.)
+(*Alex is a member of the Bars of California and the District of Columbia.
+Alex’s practice is limited to matters of federal law.)